Mormon Me, Coffee Me, and Coffee is My Church

 The shame I felt in the moment she called me out is a shame I carried with me FOR YEARS and it was the shame I felt while sitting on the National Mall.
 My clothes stayed on.
 So did my bra.
 So did my Mormon underwear.

 I knew someone would notice.
 I preemptively felt their side eyes.
 Women check.
 We always compare each other.
 We check garment lines and skirt lengths.
 I recall an experience my mom had as a new convert to the Church.
 She wore a sleeveless dress to Relief Society (the women’s organization meeting).
 The Mormon missionaries had neglected to tell my parents about the temple garment (and the requisite de facto dress standard it requires) before baptizing them.
-Consequently, instead of learning about this special commitment you make to God by wearing His underwear ahead of time, my mom learned through social shaming.
+Consequently, instead of learning about this special commitment you make to God by wearing His sacred underwear ahead of time, my mom learned about garments through social shaming.
 Instead of having grace for her, the church women let her know that what she was wearing was not “what we wear here.”
 The trauma is deep rooted.
 Until this week, that trauma manifested through checking sleeve length.

 And really, it’s not just garment lines Mormons check.
 Maybe that is why I am upset.
 I don’t mind that the rules change.
 What I mind is the coercive control and shaming based on arbitrary rules and systems I experienced.
 What am I supposed to do with that?
 When I needed help on my mission, I called home.
 My mom did not want me breaking the rules, and I was breaking the rules.
 My mom asked my brother to talk to my mission President to tell me not to call home.
 He did.
 My mission president spoke with me.
 I was disciplined and admonished that I needed to have more faith.
 Now the Mormon missionaries are allowed to video chat with their family each week.
 Why was I wicked then for doing what’s righteous now?
 Where do I set the humiliation and othering I experienced from my family and my faith?